ChenyaS/Scheme-Interpreter/README.md

 👩🏽‍💻👨🏿‍💻 Pair programming?

-Links to an external site.
   This would be a good time to switch roles.
 Switching roles makes sure that you both benefit from the learning experience of being in each role.

 Problem 7 (2 pt)
 Implement the do_lambda_form function (spec

-Links to an external site.) in scheme_forms.py, which creates and returns a LambdaProcedure instance.
+ ) in scheme_forms.py, which creates and returns a LambdaProcedure instance.
 While you cannot call a user-defined procedure yet, you can verify that you have created the procedure correctly by evaluating a lambda expression.

 scm> (lambda (x y) (+ x y))
 (lambda (x y) (+ x y))